 2. What is Waterfall Methodology?

-The Waterfall is a software development methodology that follows a stepped development approach that comes with a prescribed set of dependencies and activities.
+The Waterfall is a software development methodology that follows a stepped development approach with a prescribed set of dependencies and activities.
 The main feature of this method is that at each step of the development process, approval from the stakeholders is essential before the custom software development team moves to the next phase.
 This is why it is known as a Waterfall Methodology.

 2.1 Advantages of Waterfall

 The Waterfall method is beneficial when the requirements are clear, well-documented, and static.
-It is more used when the technology is mature and easily understandable.
+It is more useful when the technology is mature and easily understandable.
 Besides this, some of the major advantages of the Waterfall method are –

 1. Transfers Information Well